 The Business Premier Experience on Eurostar e320 Trains

 I love the 2 + 1 layout on Eurostar trains.
 The 2 + 1 arrangement is also the layout on the older Eurostar trains.
-The best seats for the single traveller are the single seats by the windows, ideally one facing the back of the next seat at the ends of the carriages.
-If you are travelling in a couple, the best seats in my opinion are the same single seats but the pairs that sit opposite each other in the centre of the train, as both have a window and aisle access.
-If you are travelling as a family the four seats around a table towards the middle of the carriage are a good choice.
+The best seats for the single traveler are the single seats by the windows, ideally, one facing the back of the next seat at the end of the carriages.
+If you are traveling in a couple, the best seats in my opinion, are the same single seats but the pairs that sit opposite each other in the center of the train, as both have a window and aisle access.
+If you are traveling as a family, the four seats around a table towards the middle of the carriage are a good choice.

 The new carriages have deep red carpets and grey seating (see pictures below).
 The new seats are slimmer but recline nicely and are comfortable.
-The new Eurostar trains have Wi-Fi service as well as in-train entertainment which can be streamed to your mobile.
-There are also charging sockets on seats in both business and standard seats (with both UK and EU plug design).
+The new Eurostar trains have Wi-Fi service as well as in-train entertainment, which can be streamed to your mobile.
+There are also charging sockets on both business and standard seats (with both UK and EU plug designs).

-In Business Premier (not Standard Premier) the menu has been overseen by Raymond Blanc.
+In Business Premier (not Standard Premier), the menu has been overseen by Raymond Blanc.
 You can see the menu below.
-It offers a hot meal which it is a step above the Standard Premier offerings which in my experience is always cold.
+It offers a hot meal which is a step above the Standard Premier offerings, which in my experience, is always cold.

 Is it worth paying for a Business Premier ticket on the Eurostar?

-For me no. I have a American Express Platinum card so I can access the St Pancras lounge and, the Brussels and the Paris Gare Du Nord lounge, so the main advantage in booking the Business Premier ticket is the food, which although superior, is not exceptional enough to justify paying to upgrading from Standard Premier.
+For me, no. I have an American Express Platinum card so I can access the St Pancras lounge and the Brussels and the Paris Gare Du Nord lounge, so the main advantage in booking the Business Premier ticket is the food, which although superior, is not exceptional enough to justify paying to upgrade from Standard Premier.
 If you would like lounge access and don’t have an Amex Platinum or Carte Blanche card, Business Premier becomes more interesting.
-Equally if you need a flexible ticket, or expect to arrive at the station late so can take advantage of check-in just 10mins before travel, it is worth looking into the Business premier tickets.
+Equally, if you need a flexible ticket or expect to arrive at the station late so you can take advantage of check-in 10mins before travel, it is worth looking into the Business Premier tickets.

 Is it worth paying for a Standard Premier ticker on the Eurostar?

 For me, yes.
 I love the more spacious 2 + 1 seating arrangement in the carriages and particularly like the +1 window seats that have both window and aisle access.
 I also like having food on the train.
-It helps the journey pass and the food in the lounge is not really a full meal (except perhaps for their continental breakfast offering) so I do need a bite on the train.
-Standard premier is a luxury experience and is absolutely worth spending the extra on.
-In fact, pound for pound, Standard Premier on the Eurostar is probably my favourite way to travel full stop.
+It helps the journey pass, and the food in the lounge is not a full meal (except perhaps for their continental breakfast offering), so I need a bite on the train.
+Standard premier is a luxury experience and is worth spending the extra on.
+Pound for pound, Standard Premier on the Eurostar is probably my favorite way to travel full stop.